-The Construction Project Manager will oversee a diverse team that includes contractors, engineers, architects, municipal financing specialists and environmental professionals with the goal of ensuring timely and satisfactory completion of plans and specifications.
-The Construction Project Manager’s responsibilities cover all of the areas of project management including: Project Planning, Cost Management, Time Management, Quality Management, Contract Administration, and Safety Management.
+The Construction Project Manager (CPM) will oversee a diverse team that includes contractors, engineers, architects, municipal financing specialists and environmental professionals with the goal of ensuring timely and satisfactory completion of plans and specifications.
+The CPM’s responsibilities cover all of the areas of project management including: Project Planning, Cost Management, Time Management, Quality Management, Contract Administration, and Safety Management.
 The position is responsible for overall project planning and scheduling, resource allocation, project accounting and control, while providing technical direction and ensuring compliance with quality standards.
-The Construction Project Manager estimates costs, incorporating value engineering, or cost solutions, as the plans develop.
+The CPM estimates costs, incorporating value engineering, or cost solutions, as the plans develop.
 The Construction Project Manager assists in obtaining required permits by coordinating with the appropriate agencies.

 The ideal Construction Project Manager is a team player, a leader and a decision-maker and is a goal-oriented, effective communicator.
-The position requires experience in parking garage construction, maintenance, and repair, and must be a fair judge of quality to assess the staffing, equipment and materials of the contractors.
+The position requires experience in construction, maintenance, and repair, preferably in parking garages The CMP must be a fair judge of quality to assess the staffing, equipment and materials of the contractors.
 The Construction Project Manager’s expertise in analyzing schedules will assist in tracking project progress and his/her legal insight will assist in managing contract issues to avoid escalation.

 Essential Duties and Responsibilities